 The Newburgh Storage Shed is powerfully made with low gable reinforced steel for great stability.
 The steel construction is made with electro-galvanized steel so as to resist rot, insects and bad weather.

-It has a 60 inches tall wall for ease of accessing the shed.
+This Newburgh 5 x 4 ft steel storage shed has a 60 inches tall wall for ease of accessing the shed.
 This Newburgh Shed is perfect for keeping items like lawnmowers, bicycles and other equipment.

 EZEE Charcoal has a design that is two times stronger than other sheds.
 Making it a durable metal shed.
 It is made with electro-galvanized steel to resist rust.
+These lowes metal sheds are the best electro-galvanized steel shed for resistance to rust.

-This shed can serve as a mower shed.
+These lowes metal storage sheds can serve as a mower shed.
 It is also impact-resistant thereby having less damage and dents.
 The Snap-It Quick Assembly system ensures the shed is set up in no time.

 This helps to cut down on assembly time by 50%.
 The attractive swing door guarantees quick entry and exit to stored items.
 The gable roof enhances ventilation and air circulation.

 Swing doors – The doors are large enough making swing doors the best for easy entry and exit.
-Bulky items can easily be stored with large door opening.
+Bulky items can easily be stored with the large door opening.

 Accessibility – Accessing your stored items has never been this easy.
 With a 65 inches wall height and 31 inches door width, accessibility won’t be an issue.